 It's not even clear how his bug-corpse is finally disposed of.
 Reduced to a paper-thin wafer of a thing, Gregor literally disappears on the page.
 This finishes the reversal that began the story, where, before his transformation, Gregor was the primary breadwinner of the family and the other family members were relatively powerless—his father an invalid, his mother asthmatic, and his sister a young, frivolous girl.
 Now all the Samsas have jobs, the father's physically vigorous again, and Grete has matured into a marriageable young woman.
 The story even continues after Gregor's death, with his family taking a nice little jaunt into the countryside.

-With Gregor gone, the ordinary course of things has been restored in all of its banality, which might actually be more terrifying in its absolute boringness than the enormity of Gregor's vermin form.
+With Gregor gone, the ordinary course of things has been restored in all of its banality, which might actually be more terrifying in its absolute boringness than the Gregor's vermin form.